Self-Portrait with Palette (Manet): Description

 The 83 × 67 cm (33 × 26 in) painting shows a half-length portrait of the painter Édouard Manet.
 In this self-portrait as painter he depicted himself as a stylish Boulevardier in front of a dark background.
 The depicted wears a black top hat and a brown jacket, under which is a white shirt, of which only the collar can be seen.
 The neckline of the suit jacket covers a black silk tie which is affixed by a tie pin.
 In the right, only vaguely depicted hand he holds a long wooden brush with red paint on the tip; the left hand holds a painting palette with about three more brushes.
 No further accessories are shown.
 The figure is lit from the left by which the shadows beneath the left arm and the right half of the face are created.
 His pose is slightly turned to the right, so that the right half of the body is darker than the forward, left half.
 The painter's gaze is directed forwards at the viewer.

-Because Manet was almost certainly not left-handed, the painting is a mirror image.